Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 "I bloody well hope so, mate."
 Wilde’s voice had a growl in it.
 "I didn’t do all this work just to get blue-balled."

 Ferd hooted appreciatively, and went to sit by the seeing-stone that let him watch the world outside.
-Even on a sick and wounded place like this, seeing the ground drop away and the clouds roll out below, until even the mountains were so small they looked flat with the ground…
+Even on a sick and wounded place like this, seeing the ground drop away and the clouds roll out below, until even the mountains were so small they looked flat with the ground...

 He watched every time, and this time he watched as the sky went dark, as the world curved and grew small behind them.

 And then, when Tooko used the *‘warp drive’* it sped away behind them like a startled bibtaw and vanished.
 Just another light among all the others.

 "...Two kilolights," Tooko announced.
 "Minimum safe distance is one parsec.
-ETA… fourteen hours, eighteen minutes."
+ETA... fourteen hours, eighteen minutes."

-That was… a longer wait than Ferd had really wanted.
+That was... a longer wait than Ferd had really wanted.
 Frasier seemed to see his thoughts, there, and gave him a smile.

 "Hurry up and wait," he said.
 "No’ exactly fun, is it?"